 All players have a rhythm, and when they serve they have a pattern.
 Now, someone could probably write a whole book on how to determine the pattern of someones serve in the middle of a match; but I am not sure that it is possible to predict where someone is going to serve because you are playing a human not a robot.
 But, it is possible to get a player out of their preferred rhythm.
 This is huge because when a player is in the zone, they are playing in their preferred rhythm.
 If someone is serving you off the court by hitting aces all day long, they are probably in the zone.

 Return of Serve Tennis Tips

-There are lots of things that can be done on the return of serve to try to respond, but I have some easy tennis tips that you can use right away.
+There are lots of things that can be done on the return of serve to try to respond, but I have some easy tennis instructions and tips that you can use right away.
 Give your opponent something new to look at on every serve.
 Once you determine that predicting and returning serve with a high percentage seems impossible; do not stand in the same place twice for the return.
 Stand out wide, cover the T, move back, or move in closer.
 Basically, just move around a lot.
 This will force your opponent to rethink things instead of just flowing into their next serve.
 Most players have predetermined where they want to serve, so now that they see you in a new spot; they will rethink where they are going to serve which will possibly take them out of the zone.
 This is because players in the zone have been show to be just flowing not thinking.
 Make your opponent think!

 As With Everything, There Is A Negative to this Tennis Tip